mihir-m-gandhi/Algorithms/Sum_of_Subsets/README.md

-## Binary Search
+## Sum of Subsets Problem

 -----------------------------------------
 ### Problem Definition:
-Write a program to implement Binary Search on a sorted array of numbers.
+Write a program to implement find the subsets of a given array of integers such that the sum of all elements in the subset is equal to a given integer.

-Strategy: Divide and Conquer
+Strategy: Backtracking

 ------------------------------------------
 ### Output: